port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 <br/><br/>

 3. Now let's create the workflow file that contains our logic.
-Under `.github/workflows`, create a new file named `port-create-repo.yml` and use the following snippet as its content (remember to change `<YOUR-ORG-NAME>` on line 19 to your GitHub organization name):
+First, ensure that you have a `.github/workflows` directory, then create a new file named `port-create-repo.yml` and use the following snippet as its content (remember to change `<YOUR-ORG-NAME>` on line 22 to your GitHub organization name):

 :::tip
 The GitHub workflow example below assumes that you will use the cookiecutter template specified in line 34.
 If you would instead prefer to use a template from a private repository, replace line 34 in the template below with the following, ensuring to specify the GitHub org and repo name where instructed: `cookiecutterTemplate: https://oauth2:$ORG_ADMIN_TOKEN@github.com/$<SPECIFY GITHUB ORG NAME HERE>/$<SPECIFY TEMPLATE REPO HERE>.git`.
 If the template GitHub repo is not within the same organization where this repo will be placed, please ensure you replace the `ORG_ADMIN_TOKEN` parameter with a token containing the same parameters used when you created the token in the previous step.